-Inventories are held at the lower of cost and net realisable value.
+Inventories are held at the lower of cost and net realisable value o.
+Derivative Financial Instruments

 Costs of inventories comprise all acquisition costs, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
 Inventory includes work in progress and raw materials used in the production of manufactured home units.